immobiliare/fastify-metrics/README.md

 > A minimalistic and opinionated [Fastify](https://www.fastify.io/) plugin that collects metrics and dispatches them to [statsd](https://github.com/statsd/statsd).

-If you write your services and apps using `Fastify` and also use `statsd`, this plugin might be for you.
+If you write your services and apps using `Fastify` and also use `statsd`, this plugin might be for you!

-It automatically collects Node.js process metrics along with routes hit count, timings and errors and uses the [`dats`](https://github.com/immobiliare/dats ) client to send them to a `stasd` collector.
+It automatically collects Node.js process metrics along with routes hit count, timings and errors and uses the [`dats`](https://github.com/immobiliare/dats) client to send them to a `stasd` collector.

 It supports Fastify versions `>=3.0.0`.